Conference Menu

 This symposium will highlight the width and breadth of mass spectrometry research done in Canada, with focus on fundamentals, instrument development, environmental analysis, omics applications.

-Forensic Chemistry: Towards Public safety and community well-being (AN/EN/MT)
+Forensic Chemistry: Towards Public safety and community well-being (AN)

 Organizers